Automate the Localization of Python Apps: Complete Developer's Guide

 FAQ

-Q: How accurate is automated translation?
+Q: How accurate is automated translation really?

 Q: Will this slow down my app?